Motorcycling in London

-To ride a motorcycle or scooter, you'll need to complete your Compulsory Basic Training (CBT), which can only be provided by qualified instructors working for a training provider approved by the Driver and Vehicles Standards Agency (DVSA).
+You'll need to complete your CBT to ride a motorcycle or scooter.
+This can only be provided by qualified instructors working for a training provider approved by the Driver and Vehicles Standards Agency (DVSA).

 All approved training providers delivering CBT must include a classroom-based theory element, and a minimum of two hours' on-road riding at a maximum of two riders per trainer.

-To find an accredited training provider in London, visit the MCIA website.
+To find an accredited training provider in London, visit the Motorcycle Industry Association website.

 Sign up for a BikeSafe-London Rider Skills Day to boost your biking ability and improve your safety on the road.
 Run in partnership with the Metropolitan Police Service, these courses offer expert advice, including an observed ride on urban and rural roads with police motorcyclists.
 They will offer guidance on everything from cornering and filtering to spotting hazards and making yourself visible.